Fact checkedFact Checked

 Apples and Almond Butter

 Spread one tablespoon of almond butter over slices of a medium apple and sprinkle with a bit of cinnamon.
-This healthy vegan treat tastes like a decadent dessert with enough fiber and protein to fill you up between meals.
-This makes it easier to stay within your calorie and nutrient needs for weight loss.
+This healthy vegan treat tastes like a decadent dessert with enough protein and fiber to fill you up between meals.
+This makes it easier to stay within your calorie intake and nutrient needs for lasting weight loss.

 One serving contains the following: